Air Conditioner Repair Checklist

 If you rely on a smart thermostat, like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for assistance.
 If it still won’t work, contact us at 724-401-1843 for support.

 Your AC usually has a power-cutting device by its condenser.
 This switch is typically in a metal box hung on your residence.
-If your air conditioner has recently been repaired, the switch may have unintentionally been positioned in the “off” position.
+If your air conditioner has recently been repaired, the switch may have unintentionally been turned off.

 Overflowing Condensate Drain Pan